 Thomas (Tom) Wolf is Counsel with the Democracy Program, where his work focuses on redistricting and the census.
-An experienced constitutional lawyer and legal strategist, Tom advises civil rights, immigrant rights, and good government groups on litigation strategy and legal policy matters, leads amicus strategies for cases in federal and state courts throughout the country, and regularly participates as an amicus in cases before the United States Supreme Court.
+An experienced constitutional lawyer and strategist, Tom advises civil rights, immigrant rights, and good government groups on litigation strategy and legal policy matters, leads amicus campaigns and authors amicus briefs for lawsuits in federal and state courts throughout the country, and regularly participates in high-profile cases before the United States Supreme Court.

 Prior to joining the Brennan Center, Tom was a member of the Supreme Court & Appellate group at Mayer Brown LLP, where his practice focused on constitutional litigation and legal strategy.
 He began his legal career as a clerk for Senior Judge Guido Calabresi of the U.S. Court of Appeals for the Second Circuit.